raspberrypilearning/weather-station-guide/hardware-setup.md

     ![](images/Power_Splitter.jpg)

-6. Plugin the power adaptor and Ethernet cable to check that the Pi is receiving power and connectivity.
+6. Plug in the power adaptor and Ethernet cable to check that the Pi is receiving power and connectivity.

     ![](images/Powered_Station.jpg)